Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 - Step 10: Verify role-based actions are restricted

 **Expected Results:**
-- Step 1: Visitor user is authenticated
-- Step 2: Dashboard loads
-- Step 3: Admin tabs are not visible
-- Step 4: Visitor tabs are displayed
-- Step 5: System blocks access or redirects
-- Step 6: Guard user is authenticated
-- Step 7: Guard Dashboard is accessible, admin tabs are hidden
-- Step 8: Personnel user is authenticated
-- Step 9: QR Scanner is accessible, Guard Dashboard is hidden
-- Step 10: Actions match user's role permissions
+When a visitor user signs in and navigates to the Dashboard page, the visitor user should be authenticated.
+The Dashboard should load with visitor-specific content.
+Admin tabs (Places, Accounts, Gates, Feedback, AI Status) should not be visible, as visitors don't have administrative access.
+Visitor tabs (Current Visits, Past Visits) should be displayed, showing only visitor-appropriate content.
+If a visitor attempts to access admin tabs via direct URL manipulation, the system should block access or redirect to an appropriate page.
+When a guard user signs in, the guard user should be authenticated.
+The Guard Dashboard should be accessible through the navigation link, but admin tabs should be hidden from guards.
+When a personnel user signs in, the personnel user should be authenticated.
+The QR Scanner should be accessible through the navigation link, but the Guard Dashboard should be hidden from personnel.
+All actions and features should match the user's role permissions, ensuring users can only perform operations allowed for their role.

 **Actual Results:**
-- Step 1: Visitor user is authenticated
-- Step 2: Dashboard loads
-- Step 3: Admin tabs are not visible
-- Step 4: Visitor tabs are displayed
-- Step 5: System blocks access or redirects
-- Step 6: Guard user is authenticated
-- Step 7: Guard Dashboard is accessible, admin tabs are hidden
-- Step 8: Personnel user is authenticated
-- Step 9: QR Scanner is accessible, Guard Dashboard is hidden
-- Step 10: Actions match user's role permissions
+Role-based access control enforced correctly.
+Visitor saw only visitor tabs.
+Admin tabs hidden from non-admin users.
+Guard Dashboard accessible to guards only.
+QR Scanner accessible to personnel only.
+URL manipulation blocked.
+Actions restricted by role permissions.

 **Status:** Passed